Fall 2024 Community of Practice: Artificial Intelligence

 Overview

 This semester-long community of practice is for teachers whose pedagogies are seeking to respond to the increasing use of artificial intelligence like OpenAI’s ChatGPT-4 and other generative technologies.
-Click here for a downloadable version.
+Click here to download the full CoP description.

 Summary